Salaries in Denmark – How Much Money Can You Earn?

 Foreign recruitment is facilitated and supported by the government through legislation and tax schemes such as the Expatriate Tax Scheme.

 For workers coming from countries outside the EU, this is primarily regulated by the so-called Amount Scheme (“Beløbsordningen” in Danish).
-To get a permanent residence permit, this rule states that your yearly salary including pension must be at least 487.000 DKK as of 2024.
+To get a permanent residence permit, this rule states that your yearly salary, including pension, must be at least 487,000 DKK as of 2024.
 The permit is valid as long as employment in the job lasts.

-Salaries in Denmark are quite high compared internationally – also when measured after tax.
-When you also consider the Danish work-life balance, Denmark stands out quite favorably from an employee’s perspective.
-This includes a relatively short working week and at least 5 weeks of paid holidays per year.
-Moreover the salary package is accompanied by a high degree of job security and extensive social benefits.
+Moreover, the salary package is accompanied by a high degree of job security and extensive social benefits.
 This includes health care, education, and relatively generous unemployment insurance.
-And also good conditions under absence from job because of sickness or maternity leave.
+And also good conditions in the absence from the job because of sickness or maternity leave.
 In this overall picture, Denmark is an attractive country to work and live in.

-There are significant variations in salary levels depending on job type or profession, work experience, education level and industry or sector.
-Although this variation is not as big as in many other countries such as the US.
+There are significant variations in salary levels depending on job type or profession, work experience, education level, and industry or sector.
+Although this variation is not as big as in many other countries, such as the US.

 author avatar